sommerluk/roadpatternrendering/README.md

 ![](images/example07.png?raw=true)

-But currently we render only the pattern for the primary roads, so unpaved secondary roads get the same colour as unpaved primary roads.
+But currently we render only the pattern for the primary roads, so unpaved secondary roads get the same color as unpaved primary roads.
 To change this, we have to reorganize our MSS code.

 ```cartocss
 Map {